The Swiss Medical Weekly accepts for consideration original and review articles from all fields of medicine. Contributions must be written in English.

 Patient consent should be archived by the authors and not submitted to the journal.
 The authors should provide the journal with a written statement that they have received and archived written patient consent.
-A standard informed consent form may be obtained from the publisher.
+The informed consent form may be downloaded here.

 All submitted research articles must contain a data sharing statement as described here.

 Prior to publication, all manuscripts, with the exception of Editorials and Technical comments, undergo a single blind peer review, conducted by independent experts in the field and, if applicable, by a professional statistician.
 During the review process, authors can check the status of their submitted manuscript via the online manuscript submission and review system.

 The Editorial Board may decline a paper on the basis of internal review.
 They will then rapidly return the manuscript, usually within two weeks.